NoahJpg/AI-Map-Concierge/README.md

 ## Description

-#### _AI Map Concierge is a web app designed and developed by a solo innovator.
+#### _AI Map Helper is a web app designed and developed by a solo innovator.
 The app merges advanced Chat AI with interactive mapping to provide real-time, location-specific insights.
 It offers various features like a custom question form, preset buttons for common inquiries, adjustable AI response settings, and secure user authentication.
-Whether it's for tourists seeking information, new residents learning about their area, or the naturally curious exploring globally, AI Map Concierge strives to make geographic knowledge accessible and personalized._
+Whether it's for tourists seeking information, new residents learning about their area, or the naturally curious exploring globally, AI Map Helper strives to make geographic knowledge accessible and personalized._

 ## Run It Here